editicalu/nordselect/README.md

 A fast library/CLI to find the perfect NordVPN server to connect to, based on given filters.

+# Installation

+To install the `nordselect` CLI using [Cargo (Rust package manager)](https://www.rust-lang.org/en-US/install.html), enter `cargo install nordselect`.
+Because of the pinging functionality, you have to execute the following command:
+    sudo setcap cap_net_raw+ep ~/.cargo/bin/nordselect    # allow binary to send ping packets

+You might require the following packages:
+    # Ubuntu
+    apt install autoconf automake libtool gcc

+Official binaries (PPA for Ubuntu and AUR package for Arch Linux) will be available when nordselect is stabilized.

 # CLI Usage

     nordselect [FILTER ..]